mdsaifali111/termux-github-guide/README.md

 cat ~/.ssh/id_ed25519.pub

 Add it to GitHub:

 Go to Settings → SSH & GPG Keys → New SSH Key

-Paste the key and save.
+Paste the key and save

 4. Test SSH Connection